fattyuke/brkt-sdk-java/README.md

 The **Bracket Java SDK** is a Java library for interacting with the Bracket REST API.

-To install the Java SDK, clone the git repo and run the Maven build:
+To install the Bracket Java SDK, clone the git repo and run the Maven build:

     ~/test$ git clone git@github.com:brkt/brkt-sdk-java.git
     Cloning into 'brkt-sdk-java'...